sabinemm/fruit-game/README.md

 Current errors:

 1. ***NOT YET FIXED*** Backdrop blur does appear on some devices, even though I've added vendor prefixes.
+2. ***NOT YET FIXED*** There is half a second of extra cards visible after clicking Victory or Game Over overlay before the page reloads.
+3. ***NOT YET FIXED*** If player matches or flips cards too fast, second Match sound does not get played, because the first signal is already "busy".

 Resolved errors:
 1. Deployed website on Github pages opened on Safari sometimes lets match not actually matching cards.
-Had missed a line of code
+Had missed a line of code.
 2. Reaching level two, cards duplicate function called twice.
 3. When failing with time running out, game moves on to the next level.
 4. Too many papayas on level 2.
 LocalStorage issue